toltalchaos/shop-os/README.md

 ## Bug List

-    - product card focus element when in edit mode
     - discount needs to re-calculate properly after supplying a second discount code
     - multiple image carousel timing
+      - should have its own display card carousel with pre-rendered images that wither hide and display OR Z-index
     - checkout page functionality
       - number calculations on changing fields
-    - multiple images (uploaded) displaying in edit pannel

 ## TODO (things to refine before next release)